A projector being attached to a tripod

 Before you screw a projector into a tripod, you need to make sure that the tripod is compatible with your projector, both in terms of weight and size.
 Projectors come in different sizes and shapes, and so do the mounting plates of tripods.
 Check the user manual of your projector to confirm its weight and dimensions, and compare them with the specifications of the tripod you plan to use.
 A tripod that is too weak or too small for your projector may wobble, tilt, or fall, causing damage to the projector or injury to people.
 On the other hand, a tripod that is too heavy or too big for your projector may be difficult to handle, transport, or store.

-See also How to Wall Mount Haier Tv
+See also How to Secure Mount Tv on the Wall

 How to safely mount a projector onto a tripod